 Q: Should I eat before I come to the Auction?

-For Auction 2013, there will not only be complimentary passed hors d'oeuvers, but we will also have a carving station featuring a standing rib roast and dinner rolls.
+For Auction 2017, there will not only be complimentary passed hors d'oeuvers, but we will also have a carving station featuring a standing rib roast and dinner rolls.
 There will also be a cash bar featuring premium liquors, imported beers, and soft drinks.
 Although it is not a sit down dinner, there will be opportunities for eating light.

 Q: Are children allowed at this event?